Good Fibrations through the Modal Prism: Modal Fibrations

-However, the notion of $\bang$-fibration is somewhat more robust than the notion of quasi-fibration, even in the case of $\esh$.
-As we will see, $\bang$-fibrations are closed under pullback, while quasi-fibrations are not.
-In this sense, they more closely resemble the \emph{universal quasi-fibrations} introduced by Goodwillie in an email to the ALGTOP mailing list \cite{GoodwillieUniversalQuasifibration}.
-Intuitively, this is because universal quantification in type theory says more than it does in set theory --- it implies a liminal sort of continuity.
-We will come back to this subtle point in the next section when we introduce the notion of a crisp variable from Shulman's Real Cohesion \cite{RealCohesion} in order to give a trick for showing a map is a $\esh$-fibration. \end{rmk}
+However, the notion of ${\modal}$-fibration is somewhat more robust than the notion of quasi-fibration, even in the case of $\shape$.
+As we will see, ${\modal}$-fibrations are closed under pullback, while quasi-fibrations are not.
+In this sense, $\modal$-fibrations more closely resemble the \emph{universal quasi-fibrations} introduced by Goodwillie in an email to the ALGTOP mailing list \cite{GoodwillieUniversalQuasifibration}.
+Intuitively, this is because universal quantification in type theory says more than it does in set theory --- it implies a sort of continuity.
+We will come back to this subtle point in the next section when we introduce the notion of a crisp variable from Shulman's real hohesion \cite{RealCohesion} in order to give a trick for showing a map is a $\shape$-fibration. \end{rmk}

-Before we get there, let's develop the basic theory of $\bang$-fibrations for a general modality.
-First, we will characterize $\bang$-fibrations as those maps on which the two factorization systems of $\bang$ agree. \begin{lem} For $f : X \to Y$, the following are equivalent: \begin{enumerate} \item $f$ is a $\bang$-fibration. \item The $\bang$-modal factor of $f$ is $\bang$-{\'e}tale. \item The $\bang$-equivalence factor of $f$ is $\bang$-connected. \item The $\bang$-connected/$\bang$-modal and $\bang$-equivalence/$\bang$-{\'e}tale factorizations of $f$ are equal as factorizations of $f$. \end{enumerate} \end{lem} \begin{proof} We will first show that the first two conditions are equivalent; then we will argue that the last three are all equivalent by the uniqueness of each factorization.
+Before we get there, let's develop the basic theory of ${\modal}$-fibrations for a general modality.
+First, we will characterize ${\modal}$-fibrations as those maps on which the two factorization systems of ${\modal}$ agree. \begin{lem} For $f : X \to Y$, the following are equivalent: \begin{enumerate} \item $f$ is a ${\modal}$-fibration. \item The ${\modal}$-modal factor of $f$ is ${\modal}$-{\'e}tale. \item The ${\modal}$-equivalence factor of $f$ is ${\modal}$-connected. \item The ${\modal}$-connected/${\modal}$-modal and ${\modal}$-equivalence/${\modal}$-{\'e}tale factorizations of $f$ are equal as factorizations of $f$. \item The $\modal$-naturality square for $f$ is $\modal$-cartesian. \end{enumerate} \end{lem} \begin{proof} We will first show that the first two conditions are equivalent; then we will argue that the next three are all equivalent by the uniqueness of each factorization.
+Finally, we note that the last condition is immediately equivalent to the third, since the $\modal$-equivalence factor of $f$ is the gap map of the $\modal$-naturality square.

-By Lemma 1.24 of \cite{RSS}, the unique factorization of the map through $\bang(\dsum{y : Y} \fib_f(y))$ is an equivalence.
+By Lemma 1.24 of \cite{RSS}, the unique factorization of the map through ${\modal}(\dsum{y : Y} \fib_f(y))$ is an equivalence.
 Therefore, the composite

-is a $\bang$-unit.
+is a ${\modal}$-unit.
 So, for any $y : Y$, we get a diagram